Linuxfabrik/checklistfabrik/docs/checklist_syntax.md

 A checklist is built up from one or more pages.
 Each page will be rendered as a separate HTML page with a form containing a fieldset where the tasks will be rendered.

-## `pages[*].'linuxfabrik.clf.import'`
+### Fields

+- **`linuxfabrik.clf.import`**
-* Type: string
+  *Type*: string
   Special directive that can be used to import a list of pages from a separate file.
-If used *must be the first and only* entry in the mapping.
+  If used *must be the first and only* field in the mapping.

-## `pages[*].title`
+- **`title`**

-* Type: string
+  *Type*: string
   Title of the checklist page.
   The title will be used as the label for the page's form primary fieldset.

-## `pages[*].tasks`
+- **`tasks`**

-* Type: sequence of mappings
+  *Type*: sequence of mappings
   A checklist page is built up from one or more tasks.
   The rendering of each task is delegated to separate modules.

-## `pages[*].tasks[*].<module>`
+  *Fields*:

+    - **`<module>`**
-* Type: mapping (or string; see below)
+      *Type*: mapping (or string; see below)
       The very first key in the mapping.
       Specifies the module, to which to delegate the task rendering.

-The mapping is passed to the respective module for rendering.
+      *The mapping is passed to the respective module for rendering.
-Check the syntax documentation of the respective module for its format.
+      Check the syntax documentation of the respective module for its format.*
       There exists a special module `linuxfabrik.clf.import` that can be used to import a sequence of tasks from a different file.
-The type string must be used for this special module, and the value should be the path to the file to load.
+      For this special module, and the value should be a string containing the path to the file to load (instead of a mapping).

-## `pages[*].tasks[*].fact_name`
+    - **`fact_name`**

-* Type: string
+      *Type*: string
       The name under which this module should register its output.
       Task modules should use this as the name for their inputs in the HTML form.
       After filling out the corresponding input the provided input is available under     this name as a Jinja variable.
       This field is optional (yet it would be nonsensical to not use it for input modules).

-## `pages[*].tasks[*].value`
+    - **`value`**

-* Type: any
+      *Type*: any
       The saved value for the fact registered by this task of a previous run of this      checklist.
       Usually this field is edited by `clf-play` and does not need to be edited manually.
        This field is optional.

 # Task Module *linuxfabrik.clf.checkbox_input*